 As for Zuma, finally, we should say that he reappeared in Kublai’s court as Ahmad Uzma who, judging by his name, appears to have come from what is now Uzbekistan.
 He rose to the position of finance minister, taking advantage of his master’s misplaced trust and the distractions of civil war.
 He was reputedly a corrupt court official and, too, renowned for his many wives.
 Though accused of murder, the Grand Khan sidelined all attempts to impeach Uzma and kept him at court.
 Despite this Uzma’s abuses of power did not stop and, like Zuma today, had to face charges for capitalizing on arms-deals.

 Cyril Ramaphosa and Jacob Zuma at the African National Congress conference in Mangaung on 18 December 2012.
 Following a dramatic election battle, Zuma swept to victory as president of the ANC and secured a second term as party leader, while outsider Ramaphosa was elected as deputy president.
-Their bond goes back to ancient Egypt when both served as Amenite priests at Thebes.
-Photograph courtesy of Ouest France.
+Their bond goes back to ancient Egypt when they were Amenite priests at Memphis and Thebes, respectively.
+Photograph Ouest France.

 With this, Kublai Khan too concludes: